Spatial Structures of Wind Farms: Correlation Analysis of the Generated Electrical Power: Data

 with the number of wind turbines $N_{\textrm{WT}}$.
 For the failed wind turbines, we observe another effect in addition to the missing data points.
 Frequently, individual measured values occur between the missing data points, which deviate strongly from the measured values of all other wind turbines.
 In our opinion, these are erroneous measured values due to the failure of the respective wind turbine, which should also be replaced.
 To determine such values, the deviation, $\Psi$, of the individual wind turbine's electrical power production from the mean electrical power production of all wind turbines is averaged over a ten minute interval for each wind turbine

 If a wind turbine produces significantly less electrical power on average than all other wind turbines over a time interval of $10$ minutes, its measured values are considered erroneous.
 The criteria and thresholds chosen to characterize failures and shutdowns are explicitly summarized as: \begin{enumerate} \item A data point is interpreted as a failure,\\ if $\textit{NA}_{\textrm{dens}} > 0.6$ and $\textit{NA}_{\textrm{dens,dev}} > 0.1$ or\\ if $\Psi_{10} < -1000\,$kW. \item A data point is interpreted as a shutdown,\\ if $u<4\,$m/s and $\textit{NA}_{\textrm{farm}}>20$ and\\ it is not characterized as a failure. \end{enumerate} A missing data point in the wind speed measurement is considered as a wind speed $u<4\,$m/s for the second condition.
-With this classification, of the $13,03\,\%$ missing data points, $3,85\,\%$ are due to shutdowns and $6,65\,\%$ are due to failures.
+The thresholds for failure detection were chosen based on how well they were able to identify short- and long-term failures for some specific days.
+For the shutdowns, the threshold value for wind speed stems from the operations handbook of the wind turbines.
+The number of wind turbines is chosen as a fifth of the wind farm to reflect shutdowns as a collective phenomenon, the data of the turbines being shutdown the earliest are kept until at least one fifth of the wind farm is shut down.
+With this classification, of the $13.03\,\%$ missing data points, $3.85\,\%$ are due to shutdowns and $6.65\,\%$ are due to failures.
 The remaining $2.53\,\%$ cannot be assigned to either category.